KILLTUBE/corvid/README.md

 Corvid is a tool that converts Source Engine maps and their assets to be used in Call of Duty.
 It is currently in the beta-testing phase.
 This repository is for developers who know their way around Python and Git.
 If you are a mapper who wants to use Corvid, go to [releases](https://github.com/KILLTUBE/corvid/releases) to download the latest version.

 ## What gets converted
-- Brushes (converted as patch meshes to have accurate UVs)
+- Brushes (converted as patch meshes for accurate UVs)
-- Displacements and their vertex colors to have accurate texture blending
+- Displacements and their vertex colors for accurate texture blending
-- Rope entities (not supported by CoD 4)
+- Rope entities
 - Prop entities
    - Static props
    - Physics props
    - Props with different colors
+   - Props with different skins
 - Light entities
 - Sun color & sun angles (doesn't always produce perfect results)
 - Materials